Code-Institute-Submissions/weightbearer/README.md

  - If successful, a green box will appear beneath the heading with the link to your deployed page;
  - This page will only update with new content once that content has been pushed from your developer environment.

-All of the images used on the website except for the logos for the external press links are hosted within the Gitpod repository.

-I had initially included mp3s on the music page so users could listen to the band directly within their browser, but my mentor advised me that this adds a large amount of content to the page for not much benefit, especially because I've linked to Spotify, YouTube and Bandcamp.

 ### Cloning